michaeldyrynda/laravel-model-uuid/README.md

 }
 ```

-By default, this package will use UUID version 4 values, however, you are welcome to use `uuid1`, `uuid3`, `uuid4`, or `uuid5` by specifying the protected property `$uuidVersion` in your model.
-Should you wish to take advantage of ordered UUID (version 4) values that were introduced in Laravel 5.6, you should specify `ordered` as the `$uuidVersion` in your model.
+By default, this package will use UUID version 4 values, however, you are welcome to use `uuid1`, `uuid4`, or `uuid6` by specifying the protected property `$uuidVersion` in your model.
+Should you wish to take advantage of [ordered UUID (version 4) values that were introduced in Laravel 5.6](https://laravel.com/docs/master/helpers#method-str-ordered-uuid), you should specify `ordered` as the `$uuidVersion` in your model.

 ```php
 <?php